YINI-lang/YINI-spec/YINI-Specification.md

 - **Character Set:** YINI documents use Unicode.
 Control characters and other non-printable characters SHOULD be avoided except where explicitly allowed, such as tabs, spaces, and line endings, or when represented through valid string literal forms.
 Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-Quoted Strings.

-Exactly which control characters see more in section 3.2, "Whitespace and Indentation".
+For details about whitespace and control characters, see Section 3.2, "Whitespace and Indentation".

 ### 2.2.
 File Extension
 YINI files SHOULD use the `.yini` file extension.
 This extension helps clearly identify the file type and ensures proper handling by tools and parsers designed for the YINI format.